-- Helps to stabilise their heart rate, breathing and temperature - Helps them sleep more restfully, which in turn helps them grow - Comfort them with your voice, smell and heartbeat
+- Helps to stabilise their heart rate, breathing, oxygen levels and temperature - Helps their neurological (brain) development - ▼ Helps them sleep more restfully, which in turn helps them grow.
+Growth hormones are highest when a baby is sleeping! - Comforts them and makes them feel safe through your voice, smell and heartbeat